 Frequently Asked Questions

-The 2021 application cycle is now closed.
-Applications for the 2022 cycle will be available starting in December of 2021.
+Applications for the 2022 cycle will be available starting December 1, 2021.

 Visit the nursing website frequently.
 The most current information will be posted on the nursing website.